TapwaveZodiac/novelaiUKB/docs/User-Settings.md

 - **Show lorebook keys in the output box**: When enabled, text that triggered a lorebook key will be shown in **bold**.
 This can have a performance impact.
 - **Show story title**: Displays the title of the story at the top of the screen if enabled.
 - **Show Tips**: Displays tips under the story box if enabled.
+- **Show Identicon**: Each account has a randomly generated Identicon.
+If you turn this one, the Goose button at the top left which opens the toolbox will become the Identicon instead.
+- **Show Minibar**: Displays a small bar on the left side of the page, which allows you to quickly switch to your recently opened stories.
 - **Use EditorV2 for new Stories**: Turns on the Experimental Story Editor for any story created with this setting on.
 This allows for text formatting, a more mobile-friendly interface, mouse-only inline generations, and performance improvements.
 However, not all features are available currently, check the list when turning on this feature for more information.
+- **Show Editor Toolbox**: When using EditorV2, selecting text will open a custom mini-menu which allows you to quickly format text, generate at this specific spot, use Text to Speech, and open NAI's dropdown menu.
+- **Highlight Speech**: When enabled, turns text between quotes into italics.
+If Inverted is selected, text between quotes will not be formatted, but everything else will be in italics.
+- **Paragraph Visibility Range**: Measures, in **pixels**, the vertical range **beyond the visible screen area** inside which text will be kept into memory.
+Anything else will be unloaded, saving performance.
+If this is set to an extremely high value, it may cause your browser to lag!

 ## Theme